Glossary term

 What does primary forest mean?

-Primary forest is naturally regenerated native-species forest with no clearly visible human activity and no significant disturbance to ecological processes.
+EUDR Article 2 defines primary forest as naturally regenerated forest of native tree species, with no clearly visible indications of human activities and no significant disturbance to ecological processes.

 Official definitions by source